LEARN THE CUSTOM MENTAL GOLF GAME APPROACH TO MASTER YOUR MIND, PLAY CONSISTENTLY, AND SHOOT LOWER SCORES… WITHOUT SWING CHANGES -

 Through the provided activities, you will learn through first-hand experiences how to get the most out of your game.
 Mental Golf Type elevates your self-awareness on the course and trains you to play in your peak performance state.

 In Level 1 Core Concepts Training you will get PERSONALIZED performance training that is designed for you.
 When you learn and apply these principles you can get in the zone on command and play better under pressure by avoiding stress.

 By first learning your personality type and understanding each of the four facets that make up your mental hard-wiring.

-Discover five core training modules that will take your mental game to the next level when you become a member of MGT.
+Discover four core training modules that will take your mental game to the next level when you become a member of MGT.